timbengtsson/engineering-notes/README.md

 I learn best by doing, documenting, and explaining.

 ## Practice Platforms
 I actively practice hands-on IT security labs and challenges on the following platforms:

 - **TryHackMe** – https://tryhackme.com/p/BugLord

+## Scope & Disclaimer
+- These notes are written for learning purposes, and will evolve.
+- Some content may be simplified, experimental, and/or very wrong.
+- CTF writeups do not include solutions to active challenges.
+- Don't do illegal things.
+That is very bad, most of the time.